-- Adding a second left-turn lane on Ngapipi Rd.
+- A second left-turn lane on Ngapipi Rd.

-- Adding a second lane on the westbound approach to Ngapipi Rd.
+- A second lane on the westbound approach to Ngapipi Rd.

-- Extending the seawall on Tamaki Dr and Ngapipi Rd.
+- Extension of the seawall on Tamaki Dr and Ngapipi Rd.

 - Upgrading the shared path, creating separate cycle lanes and providing pedestrian and cycle crossing facilities.